-The application period for the 2014-2015 academic year is now open.
+The application period for the 2015-2016 academic year is now closed.
 Please see below for the Graduate Fellowship application instructions.
-Submission Is Closed as of 11:59pm Pacific Time on January 15, 2014.
+Submissions for the next year will open in Fall 2015.

 Solve the Most Complex Visual Computing Challenges